-Ryan Wedding, a former Olympic snowboarding standout for Team Canada, is the subject of multiple federal charges, including murder and drug trafficking.
+Ryan Wedding, a former Olympic snowboarding standout for Team Canada, faces multiple federal charges, including murder and drug trafficking.

-The 44-year-old, who competed in the 2002 Salt Lake City Games, is believed to be in hiding in Mexico under the protection of the Sinaloa cartel.
-Dubbed the "modern-day iteration of Pablo Escobar" by FBI director Kash Patel, Wedding faces allegations of being a cocaine kingpin from the FBI and the U.S. Department of Justice.
+The 44-year-old, who competed in the 2002 Salt Lake City Games, was arrested in Mexico on Jan.
+23 following an international FBI manhunt.
+Dubbed the "modern-day iteration of Pablo Escobar" by FBI Director Kash Patel, Wedding faces allegations of running a cocaine trafficking operation.

-Here's what you need to know about Wedding, a former snowboarding star now included in the FBI's Most Wanted list.
+Here's what you need to know about Wedding, the former snowboarding star now in federal custody.

 Who is Ryan Wedding?